Nathan26G/mocking_workshop_plus_multiclass_challenge/design_recipe_challenge.md

 def test_return_empty_list_after_being_initialised():
     #initalise the class
-    #then return the list
+    #then return the student list
     #assert that list is empty

 def test_return_list_after_adding_a_student():
   #initalise the class
   # add a student
-  #then return the list
+  #then return the student list
   #assert that list has student

 def test_return_list_after_adding_multiple_students():
   #initalise the class
   # add multiple students
-  #then return the list
+  #then return the student list
   #assert that list has students

 def test_return_count_without_students():